MEDICAID FOR MARRIED

 Spouse Resource

-Allowance a/k/a Community Spouse Protected Amount or "CSPA".
-Federal law sets up a mechanism to divide up
+Allowance a/k/a Community Spouse Protected Amount.
+Federal law sets up a way to decide how much

 community